applicvision/frontend-friends/docs/api/README.md

 > [!Note]
 > In this case we could get away with atrributes using `JSON.stringify()` and `JSON.parse()` in the component, but imagine we wanted to set a function as a property instead.

-The way that is achieved in `DynamicFragment` is by creating an instance of PropertySetter and pass that as a 'child' to the element.
+The way setting properties is achieved in `DynamicFragment`, is by creating an instance of PropertySetter and pass that as a 'child' to the element.

 ```javascript
 html`<person-info>${